exploratory-io/book/import/holiday.md

 Once you confirmed the query result, click `Import` button to import the data as a data frame in Exploratory.
 ![](images/holiday_import.png)

+## 3. Output

+* year - Year of the holiday in Integer Data Type.
+* date - Date of the holiday in Date Data Type.